onurhanT/Ozyegin-University-Senior-Project/README.md

 #### Documentation
 Unity 2019.2 documentation available at https://docs.unity3d.com/Manual/index.html
 ### Leap Motion
 Leap Motion will be used for hand and finger tracking camera.
+The Leap Motion SDK is free to develop, which is available at https://leapmotion.github.io/UnityModules/index.html
 ### VR Set
 HTC Vive Pro will be used as virtual reality device that projects virtual environment to the user.